 - While organizations set expectations and reinforce the importance of coaching, few provide hard incentives in the form of a bonus or other compensation.

-The report explores the dynamics of coaching and provides practical recommendations aimed at training and organizational development professionals.
+The report explores the dynamics of coaching and provides practical workplace coaching strategies and recommendations aimed at training and organizational development professionals.